Instructions and Forms for Asylum Petition for Spouse and Children Outside the U.S.

 - If you are petitioning for your spouse, submit your marriage certificate and the birth certificate of your spouse.
 If you or your spouse were previously married to other people, submit evidence of the legal termination of the previous marriages such as a divorce decree or death certificate.
 Evidence of any legal name change must also be submitted, if applicable.

-- If you are petitioning for your child, and you are the natural mother, submit the child's birth certificate showing both the child's name and your name.
+- If you are petitioning for your child, and you are the natural mother, submit the child's birth certificate showing both the child's name and your name, and evidence of legal name changes if the names on the birth certificate do not match the names on the petition.

 - If you are petitioning for your child, and you are the natural father, submit the child's birth certificate showing both the child's name and your name.
 If you were married to the child's mother, submit your marriage certificate.
-Also submit evidence that the child was legitimated by civil authorities and evidence that a bona fide parent/child relationship exists or existed between you and the child.
+If you were not married to the child’s mother, submit evidence that the child was legitimated by civil authorities and evidence that a bona fide parent/child relationship exists or existed between you and the child.
 This includes any evidence that shows you have emotional and financial ties to the child.

 - If you are petitioning for your stepchild, submit the child's birth certificate and the marriage certificate between you and the child's natural parent.
 If you or the child's natural parent were ever previously married to other people, submit evidence of the legal termination of the previous marriage(s).
 Evidence of any legal name changes must also be submitted, if applicable.